CarlosJMB/Deep-Reinforcement-Learning-for-Efficient-Digital-Pap-Smear-Analysis/README.md

 ##Environment

 ###PPO folder
-In order to understand the usage of the environment is important to knwo the following infromation about the files in the folder.
+In order to understand the usage of the environment is important to know the following information about the files in the folder.
 ####Folrder information

 1.  **base** folder which contains the images for testing the environment and agents.
 2.  **Cells_colab0.992_epo56** folder which contains the Cell Detection Model, which is used for defining the reward function.
-3.  **env.py** file is where the environment is constructed and it follows the strcucture defined for GYM-API
+3.  **env.py** file is where the environment is constructed and it follows the structure defined for GYM-API
 4.  **runPPO.py** file contains the code for running the agents.
 5.  **test_env.py** file contains the code for testing the behavior of the environment without using any trained agent.
 6.  **tracking.py** file contains the code for tracking the movements of the agents during the testing stage.
-7.  **trainingPPO.py** file contrains the code for training the agents.
+7.  **trainingPPO.py** file contains the code for training the agents.

 ###Usage
-Befor running code, make sure all the directions and needed models are correctly located.
+Before running the code, make sure all the directions and needed models are correctly located.

  ````
   $ python runPPO.py